ATA Enneagram for LTC Leadership: What It Is, Why It Works, and Who It's For.

 What the work looks like in practice

-Engagements typically begin with a phased assessment of the leadership team — CliftonStrengths and ATA Enneagram, delivered through individual sessions, integrated into a written team-level diagnostic, and concluded with an Administrator debrief and development roadmap.
+Engagements typically begin with a phased assessment of the leadership team, combining CliftonStrengths and ATA Enneagram, delivered through individual sessions, integrated into a written team-level diagnostic, and concluded with an Administrator debrief and development roadmap.

 The output is not a personality binder.
 It is:

-• An individual summary for each leader, named in their own pattern, not in generic language.
+• An individual summary for each leader, naming the motivation that organises their pattern, in their own language rather than generic type description.

 • A team-level map showing how the biases and strategies are distributed, where the dynamics are working, and where they are quietly costing energy.

-• A roadmap that sequences development with the realities of the LTC operating year — survey cycles, redevelopment milestones, budget timelines.
+• A roadmap that sequences development with the realities of the LTC operating year, including survey cycles, redevelopment milestones, and budget timelines.

 • The language and evidence to support performance conversations, succession planning, and the case to the board.